Cophinopoda chinensis

-Cophinopoda chinensis is a species of robber fly.
-It is an insect of the order Diptera, and has two wings.
-No subspecies are listed in the Catalogue of Life.
+Cophinopoda chinensis is a species of robber fly in the family Asilidae.
+No subspecies are currently listed in the Catalogue of Life.

 Distribution

-Cophinopoda chinensis is found in Japan, South Korea, parts of China, India including the Andaman and Nicobar Islands, Sri Lanka, and Indonesia (Java and Sumatra).
-In Japanese, it is called 'aome-abu' (アオメアブ) which literally means 'blue-eyed horse-fly'.
+Cophinopoda chinensis is distributed across East and South Asia, including Japan, South Korea, China, India (including the Andaman and Nicobar Islands), Sri Lanka, and parts of Indonesia such as Java and Sumatra.
+In Japanese, it is known as 'aome-abu' (アオメアブ), literally meaning "blue-eyed horsefly", although the species is a robber fly (family Asilidae).

 Description

-It grows to a size of about 20–29 mm.
-The eyes are an iridescent greenish colour.
+Adults typically measure 20–29 mm in length.
+The compound eyes are iridescent green.

+Behaviour

+Like other robber flies, C. chinensis is predatory and feeds on other insects, which it captures in flight.

+Taxonomy

+The species was first described by Johan Christian Fabricius in 1794.